Ebazhanov/linkedin-skill-assessments-quizzes/cybersecurity/cybersecurity-quiz.md

 - [ ] Switch to another network scanning tool.
 Resort to more resource-intensive probing, like launching random attacks to all open ports.
 - [ ] Turn on the stealth mode in your network scanning tool.
 Check whether you missed any other active ports associated with web servers.
 - [ ] Turn on additional options in your network scanning tool to further investigate the details (type and version) of applications running on the rest of the active ports.

+#### Q89.
+Executives in your organization exchange emails with external business partners when negotiating valuable business contracts.
+To ensure that these communications are legally defensible, the security team has recommended that a digital signature be added to these message.

+What are the primary goals of the digital signature in this scenario?
+(Choose the best answer.)

+- [x] integrity and non-repudiation
+- [ ] privacy and non-repudiation
+- [ ] privacy and confidentiality
+- [ ] integrity and privacy

+#### Q90.
+Which option is a mechanism to ensure non-repudiation?

+- [ ] MD5
+- [ ] Caesar cipher
+- [ ] symmetric-key encryption
+- [ ] asymmetric-key encryption